hueyyeng/simple-react-lightbox/README.md

 **Simple React Lightbox** gives you the ability to add a light-box functionality on a set of images, wether you define them yourself or you get them from an external source (API, backend etc…).
 Just use the provided component to wrap your app and then use the "SRLWrapper" component by wrapping it around the content in which you have your images (or just the images). 😮

+🆕 From version 1.3 you can create a gallery with links and images as thumbnail.
+This will give you full control if you want a custom gallery.
+Check how it works in the

 #### Packed with features 📦

 **Simple React Lightbox** comes with many features: please check the [options](#options) section to learn more.